Puffballs (Calvatia, Bovista, Lycoperdon,Vascellum spp.)

 • There is no sign of the word ‘Spalding’.
 If there is, you have a golf ball!

-If you find a mushroom that fits the above requirements, you have yourself a Puffball!
+If you find a mushroom that fits most of the above requirements, you have yourself a Puffball!

 For reference, Lycoperdon and Vascellum start on page 104 of ‘A field guide to Australian Fungi’ by Bruce Fuhrer.